Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_cancellation.md

 ﻿## Configuring Cancellation

 You may want to provide a CancellationToken, thanks to `WithCancellation` builder option, available at request time.

+First, add the request options parameter `[RequestOptions] IApizrRequestOptions options` to your api methods to provide your cancellation token.

+Then, you can set it thanks to this option:
 ```csharp
 try
 {